facebook/flow/website/en/docs/usage.md

 flow status
 ```

-This command first starts a background process that will checks all [Flow files](#toc-prepare-your-code-for-flow) for errors.
-The background process continues running monitoring changes to your code and checking those changes incrementally for errors.
+This command first starts a background process that will check all [Flow files](#toc-prepare-your-code-for-flow) for errors.
+The background process continues running, monitoring changes to your code and checking those changes incrementally for errors.

 > You can also type `flow` to accomplish the same effect as `status` is the default flag to the `flow` binary.

-> Only one background process will be running at any given time, so if you run `flow status` multiple time, it will use the same process.
+> Only one background process will be running at any given time, so if you run `flow status` multiple times, it will use the same process.

 > To stop the background process, run `flow stop`.